 People go into debt for various reasons, some of which are largely beyond their control.
 But while some people are able to pay off their debts and avoid it going forward, others can’t seem to escape it, despite very real efforts.
 The following are 3 common reasons people stay in debt and what they can do to help break the debt cycle.

 1. The need to have it all — right now

-The first step to improving your finances is to evaluate where you currently stand.
-Some people feel uncomfortable talking about money and would rather hold an “ignorance is bliss” attitude.
-However, knowing the state of your finances and setting realistic goals is crucial to getting out of debt.
+The first step to improving your finances is to be honest about where you currently stand.
+Some people in debt feel uncomfortable talking about money and would rather take the “ignorance is bliss” approach.
+But this is one of the main reasons people stay in debt.
+Knowing the state of your finances and setting realistic goals is crucial to getting and staying out of debt.
 You have to know exactly how much you owe, where your money is going, and find areas where you can improve.

 Once you know what you can realistically spend each month, sort your expenses into two categories: needs and wants.
 Next, try redirecting some of the money that you’ve been spending on wants towards debt repayment.
 When you have a manageable system in place and get into the habit of following a budget, paying down debt will get easier.

 In the end, if you really want to stay out of debt, you need to be willing to make changes and sacrifices.
 Otherwise, the cycle will repeat itself.
 Change may not be easy, but living with the consequences of debt is much more difficult.

 If you’re ready to join the ranks of people who don’t stay in debt, there is help available.
 Freedom Debt Relief is here to help you understand your options for dealing with your debt, including our debt relief program.
 Our Certified Debt Consultants can help you find a solution that will put you on the path to a better financial future.
 Find out if you qualify right now.

 - Unemployed?
 Here’s How to Keep Managing Your Credit Card Debt (Freedom Debt Relief)

 - How Depression Might Affect Spending and Debt (Freedom Debt Relief)